Silos are death to fundraising relationships

 This is a leadership issue.
 If the organization’s priority is not clear, these two departments will feel bound by the differing goals set for them.

-4. Between fundraisers
+4. Relationships between fundraisers

 The most foolish of all these silos are walls between different areas of fundraising.
 Who gets the credit for the gift?